arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 --{{0}}--
 Consider, for example, this small relational database with three tables: `demographics`, `encounters`, and `medication_order`.
 The tables are rectangular (or tabular) in shape and organize data in rows and columns.
-Can you identify the column they have in common?
+Take a look at these tables now and see if you can identify the column they have in common.
+In this case, `patient_id` is the column that links these three tables together.

 --{{0}}--
+Let's consider an example, and walk through how we might use this small relational database.
-How could you figure out how many times Prairie Dawn had an encounter in the Emergency Department (`ed_ind` equal to 1)?
+Let's say you wanted to figure out how many times Prairie Dawn had an encounter in the Emergency Department.
+How would you go about that?

 --{{0}}--
-Let's walk through it together.
+Well, information about whether or not each encounter was in the Emergency Department is stored in the `encounters` table (`ed_ind` equal to 1).
+But when you look in that table, you won't see the patient name "Prairie Dawn" anywhere.

+--{{0}}--
-First, we discover the patient Prairie Dawn in our `demographics` table, and note that this patient has a patient_id of SMLE321.
+First, we need to find the patient Prairie Dawn in our `demographics` table, and note that this patient has a patient_id of SMLE321.
 We can then use this patient ID to find **related** data in other tables.
-For example, when we look in the `encounters` table and in the `medication_order` table, we never see the patient name "Prairie Dawn," but we **do** find her ID, SMLE321.
+Now, when we look in the `encounters` table, even though we don't see her name, we **do** find her ID, SMLE321.
+So now we can see that she's had three encounters, and two of them were in the Emergency Department.

 <h4>A `demographics` table</h4>